Menu

 Happy, Healthy, Learning for Life and Caring for All

-Our Pines class have had an amazing start to school and we are all so proud of them.
+Our Pines class have had an amazing start to school and we are all so proud of them!
 They have learnt our school routines, such as how to come in and settle, making a good start in phonics and at lunchtimes.
 They have initiated lots of imaginative play!
-Pines class is busy with tea parties, modelling, writing labels, playing dentists and role play in the home corner.
+Pines class are busy building car ramps, building big models in the construction area, writing messages, playing pirates and role playing in the home corner.
 Outside, the children have created all sorts of imaginative bakes in the mud kitchen and water courses in the water play.

-Celebrations & Remembrance: We have learnt about the festival of Diwali - the Hindu festival of lights - created Diya lamps and enjoyed some Diwali yoga.
-For Bonfire Night, we created our own role play bonfire and sparklers, learnt about safety on Bonfire Night and had an introduction to Guy Fawkes and the Gunpowder Plot.
-We celebrated Remembrance Day, creating poppy art and learning why we wear poppies.
-We celebrated diversity and inclusivity for Odd Socks Day - all wearing our odd socks and thinking about what makes each of us unique.
-Throughout December we had lots of festive celebrations!
-We learnt the Christian story of The First Christmas, had a Santa's Workshop, decorated our own class Christmas tree in the home corner, had a super surprise visit from Santa and enjoyed our small world Winter Wonderland.
-We baked our own gingerbread and painted Snowman peg dolls as part of our whole school enterprise to sell at the Christmas Fair.
-The most joyous part of all was performing our very first Nativity for family and friends.
+The second half of the Autumn term is a very busy and fun filled time in Pines Class.
+We learn about a variety of celebrations and remembrance.
+We learn about the festival of Diwali - the Hindu festival of lights - creating Diya lamps and enjoy Diwali yoga.
+For Bonfire Night, we role play with our own 'pretend' homemade bonfire and sparklers, learn about safety on Bonfire Night and have an introduction to Guy Fawkes and the Gunpowder Plot.
+We celebrate Remembrance Day, create poppy art and learn why we wear poppies.
+We celebrate diversity and inclusivity for Odd Socks Day - all wearing our odd socks and thinking about what makes each of us unique.
+Throughout December we have lots of festive celebrations!
+We learn the Christian story of The First Christmas, have a Santa's Workshop, decorate our own class Christmas tree in the home corner and enjoy playing with our small world Winter Wonderland.
+We bake our own gingerbread and paint Snowman peg dolls as part of our whole school enterprise to sell at the Christmas Fair.
+The most joyous part of all is when we perform our very first Nativity for family and friends.

 Talk Through Stories is designed to extend and deepen children’s vocabulary so that they can understand the books they will be able to read for themselves.